SanderElias/Samples/Angular-Signals/readme.md

 ```

 Ok, that doesn't look so bad does it?
 The code is nice and short.
 Easy digestible, and fully reactive.
 But there is an issue.
-In this case, the observable fires every 100Ms. (yes, its a sample, I have control here, but in RL I might not be able to just change the interval).
+In this case, the observable fires every 100Ms.
+(Yes, it's a sample and I have control here.
+But in real life, I might not be able to just change the interval.)
 This means that the UI is updated every 100Ms, even if there is no change.
 Also, there are 2 subscriptions to the `time$` observable.
-One for the `color$` observable, and one for the `time$` async pipe.
+One for the `color$` observable and one for the `time$` async pipe.
 And then there is a third subscription by the `color$ | async` in the template.
 All of those trigger change-detection.
-(yes, I can use `distinctUntilChanged` to limit the amount of updates, and I can use `shareReplay` to get rid of an extra subscription, but that adds a load of complexity to the code, and not the point of this example)
+(Yes, I can use `distinctUntilChanged` to limit the amount of updates.
+And I can use `shareReplay` to get rid of an extra subscription.
+But that adds a load of complexity to the code and is not the point of this example.)

 Now lets create the same example, but with Angular Signals: